nlicalzi/launch_school/rb120_object_oriented_programming/notes.md

     end
     ```

 * Look through exception documentation and draw up Anki cards:

   * https://ruby-doc.org/core-2.7.0/Exception.html

+* What is a tightly coupled dependency in OOP?

+* What is a loosely coupled dependency in OOP?

+* What is coupling (in the context of OOP)?